Candice-Leigh-King/moving-moran/_posts/2021-10-10-waipio-valley-to-waimanu-valley.md

     left_image: /blog-images/image00012.jpg
   - section-type: blog-text
     text-html: >-
-      <p>We safely made it down the mountain and into camp with one last
-      obstacle in our way.&nbsp; You have one more river crossing to make.&nbsp;
-      You can cross through the middle which is deep but has a rope tied across to help, or you can do what we did and cross at the rocks.&nbsp; There is about a 30 foot Crossing in-between the two rock walls that is fairly easy to cross.&nbsp; Just go slow because the water is moving quickly and the rocks are slippery under your feet.&nbsp; Poles come in handy at this point to help stabilize yourself!</p>
-  - section-type: blog-arches
-    right_image: /blog-images/image00014.jpg
-    left_image: /blog-images/image00013.jpg
-  - section-type: blog-text-featured
-    text-html: >-
-      <p>Congrats, you have now made it over to the other side and you see a
-      glimpse of the campsite!&nbsp; At this point you will be so excited to finally be going downhill, but this part is almost harder than going up!
-      This side is completely unmaintained and is covered by fallen tree branches and loose rocks that you will slip on constantly.&nbsp; It was very slow going down this side because it is so steep and slippery, so be careful and take your time! &nbsp;</p>
-  - section-type: blog-window
-    window_image: /blog-images/image00005.jpg
-  - section-type: blog-text
-    text-html: >-
       <p>To start the Muliwai Trail hike you will go down the paved road for 3
       miles into Waipio valley.&nbsp; Here you will cross over your first river crossing and continue on to the trail through the woods to the other cliff